-Syracuse University Libraries (SUL) include the Bird Library; the Carnegie Library; the Belfer Audio Archive; the King + King Architecture Library; and the Syracuse University Libraries Facility.
+Syracuse University Libraries include Bird Library, Carnegie Library, Belfer Audio Archive, King + King Architecture Library, and Syracuse University Libraries Facility.
 To ensure that the Libraries provide an atmosphere conducive to study and research, the University has established the following rules and regulations:

-In addition to the regulations mentioned below, library users are expected to act in accordance with all University policies (e.g. Computing and Electronic Communication Policy) and the Code of Student Conduct.
+In addition to the regulations mentioned below, Libraries users are expected to act in accordance with all University policies (e.g. Computing and Electronic Communication Policy) and the Code of Student Conduct.

-Library users must present or surrender their valid SU identification cards at the request of library or university staff, in accordance with the Syracuse University I.D.
+Libraries users must present or surrender their valid SU identification cards at the request of Libraries or University staff, in accordance with the Syracuse University I.D.
 Card Policy.